SandwichGouda/Data/Data.md

   * `z := struct {x int; y bool}{2, true}`
   * `z := struct {x int; y bool}{x: 2, y: true}`
   * `z := struct {int; bool}{2, true}`
+  * Conceptually, this acts kinda like a `tuple` in Python.
 - Arrays
   * The type `[n]T` is an array of n values of type `T`.
   * Declaration and initialization go as follows :